rubenmcw/DroneReinforcementLearning/README.md

 # DroneReinforcementLearning

+IMPORTANT NOTE: automatically generated documentation for the code is located at doc > _build > html > index.html

 Software you must install in order for the steps below to work:

 1.)
 You need to do pip install gym